ulsgks/printf/readme.md

 Basic implementation of printf.
 Straightforward code and as clean as possible.</br>

 ## 🚀 Export version
-This repo is an exportable version my printf project.
+This repo is an exportable version of my printf project.
 The original project is stored in the .tar archive.

 Change log: